Chart Color Schemes

 Wahroonga (East) - Warrawee is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wahroonga East-Warrawee has notable cultural diversity, with 28.0% of its population speaking a language other than English at home and 39.0% born overseas.
-Christianity is the predominant religion in Wahroonga East-Warrawee, comprising 52.7%.
-However, Judaism is overrepresented compared to Greater Sydney, making up 0.6% versus 2.5%.
+Wahroonga East-Warrawee has a significant level of cultural diversity, with 28.0% of its population speaking languages other than English at home and 39.0% born overseas.
+Christianity is the predominant religion in Wahroonga East-Warrawee, comprising 52.7% of the population.
+However, Judaism stands out as overrepresented compared to Greater Sydney, with 0.6% of Wahroonga East-Warrawee's population identifying as such, versus a regional average of 2.5%.

 Frequently Asked Questions - Diversity